 Interparfums's score of 42 is higher than 63% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Interparfums reported total carbon emissions of approximately 191,031,000 kg CO2e, with emissions distributed across various scopes: 194,000 kg CO2e for Scope 1, 27,000 kg CO2e for Scope 2, and a significant 191,031,000 kg CO2e for Scope 3.
-The Scope 3 emissions primarily stemmed from purchased goods and services (about 177,188,000 kg CO2e) and business travel (approximately 585,000 kg CO2e).
+The Scope 3 emissions were primarily driven by purchased goods and services, which accounted for about 177,188,000 kg CO2e.
 Interparfums has set ambitious near-term reduction targets, aiming to decrease carbon emissions in both Scope 1 and Scope 2 by 3% annually from 2021 to 2023.
 This commitment reflects the company's proactive approach to mitigating its carbon footprint and aligns with industry standards for climate action.
-The company’s emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
-As of 2024, the carbon intensity was reported at 0.24 kg CO2e per k€ of revenue, showcasing the company's ongoing efforts to improve its sustainability performance.
+The company has not disclosed specific emissions data for 2024 yet, but its ongoing efforts demonstrate a commitment to sustainability and responsible environmental stewardship.

 Access structured emissions data, company-specific emission factors, and source documents